Call for Marie Curie Postdoctoral Fellows

 Important Information:

 In addition to being eligible for MSCA, applicants who submit their proposal with Tallinn University and pass the 70% threshold in the evaluation will qualify to have their projects funded through the incoming postdoctoral grants of the Estonian Research Council.
+This means that even if you do not win MSCA funding, you still have a high chance of getting a fully funded post-doc.

 For any further questions, please contact Toni Čerkez: tonicerk@tlu.ee.

-Birgit Poopuu (she/her) is Associate Professor of International Relations and co-director of the Central and Eastern European Security Hub (CEEShub) at Tallinn University’s School of Governance, Law, and Society.
+Birgit Poopuu (she/her) is Professor of International Relations and co-director of the Central and Eastern European Security Hub (CEEShub) at Tallinn University’s School of Governance, Law, and Society.
 She is currently the Principal Investigator of European Horizon Twinning grant “A critical relational perspective on peace & security in CEE”.
 Her main research interests include politics of knowledge production in global politics, critical approaches to security and peace and conflict studies, and critical theoretical perspectives in International Relations.
 She is the author of The European Union’s Brand of Peacebuilding: Acting is Everything (Palgrave Macmillan, 2020), and the co-editor of Knowledge and Expertise in International Relations: A Handbook (OUP, 2025).
 Her work is published in International Studies Quarterly, International Feminist Journal of Politics, Political Anthropological Research on International Social Sciences (PARISS), and in the Companion to Peace and Conflict Fieldwork (Palgrave Macmillan Cham, 2020).

 Supervision topics: feminist and decolonial peace and conflict studies, Syrian revolution, critical (esp. feminist and de-colonial) security theory, relational theorizing in IR, politics of knowledge production in global politics.
 Full CV.